|

 strange musical world at the time.
 Even though Change's album

-production that, the very appealing "Genie" album with B. B.
+macho production that, the very appealing "Genie" album with

-& Q. band.
-As songwriters Petrus used Allen, Cooper and reused
+B. B. & Q. band.
+As songwriters Petrus used Allen, Cooper

-the old songwriter Paul Slade, that co-wrote so many great hits
+and reused the old songwriter Paul Slade, that co-wrote so

 When